UC-MACSS/persp-analysis/students/amos_tyler/asking-questions_tyler.md

 Sampling error is also a risk, especially as this study will use a relatively small, non-random sample.
 For this reason, the incentive offered to participants will not be directly related to food security, to avoid systematic inclusion of chronically food insecure participants.
 Bias from question wording will be mitigated through using widely-accepted survey questions.
 Sampling bias from the non-random sample will be addressed through weighting responses.

-The risk of non-response for a longitudinal study such as this is high.
-However, this study design will mitigate this risk by limiting questionnaires to twice per week at a maximum, and once per week at a minimum to limit survey fatigue.
+The risk of non-response for a longitudinal study can be high.
+However, this study design will mitigate this risk by limiting questionnaires to twice per week at a maximum to limit survey fatigue.
 Respondents will also be motivated by a credit applied to their telecommunications account.

 ## Added Value Relative to Traditional Surveys and Observational Methods

 Relative to observational methods, a survey will allow insight into behaviours which are not normally recorded with digital traces, such as subsistence hunting or fishing.
 Other variables of interest, such as personal finances and their impact on eating habits, would be difficult to study with observational data.
 This is primarily due to privacy concerns regarding finances and a lack of readily available digital traces to quantify target individuals' decision making processes.
 Moreover, cash or barter economies in remote areas do not lend themselves to digital trace observation.
 Observational approaches to this research question might leverage purchase records at larger grocery stores to extract food prices, however such a research design would not be workable in remote communities that are supplied by sea or air.

 The proposed approach has three principal advantages relative to traditional surveys such as the CCHS.
-First, by posing a shorter set of questions at frequent intervals, it will be possible to capture fluctuations in food security not only year to year, but between months or even weeks.
+First, by posing a shorter set of questions at frequent intervals, it will be possible to capture fluctuations in food security not only year to year (as in CCHS), but between months or even weeks.
 Second, as questionnaires are shorter, the survey will have a smaller footprint and it is believed it will be less burdensome to the respondent.
-This is hypothesized to result in higher response rates.
-Third, the flexible nature of mobile-delivered surveys will allow  data collection in remote and hard-to-reach areas for relatively small cost.
-This is itself a sigificant improvement and will enable monitoring of food security in communities which are inaccessible or difficult to access through the winter months.
+This is likely to encourage higher response rates.
+Third, the flexible nature of mobile-delivered surveys will allow  low-cost data collection in permanently or seasonally remote and hard-to-reach areas.
+This last point in itself is a significant advantage given the costs of travelling and working in remote areas.

 ## Conclusion

-Adapting an approach previously tested in high-connectivity areas, this study will leverage digitally enhanced survey techniques to conduct ecological momentary assessments over the course of a year.
+Adapting an approach previously used in high-connectivity areas, this study will leverage digitally enhanced survey techniques to conduct ecological momentary assessments over the course of a year.
 Through this approach, this study will contribute a more nuanced, more granular, and quantifiable measure of food insecurity.
 These findings will be of use to policymakers and researchers in food security and scholars of rural/remote areas.

 ## References